liyao001/BioQueue/README.md

 python install.py
 ```
 When running `install.py`, this script will ask you a few questions include:
+ 1. CPU cores: The amount of CPU to use.
+Default value: all cores on that machine.
+ 2. Memory (Gb): The amount of memory to use.
+Default value: all physical memory on that machine.
+ 3. Disk quota for each user(Gb, default value: all disk space on that machine).

+If you decide to run BioQueue with MySQL, the script will ask a few more questions:
- 1. Database host: If you install MySQL server on your own machine, enter `localhost` or `127.0.0.1`
+ 1. Database host: If you install MySQL server on your own machine, enter `localhost` or `127.0.0.1`.
- 2. Database user: bioqueue by default
+ 2. Database user: user name of the database.
- 3. Database password
+ 3. Database password: password of the database.
  4. Database port: `3306` by default
- 5. CPU cores
- 6. Memory (Gb)
- 7. Disk quota for each user(Gb)

 ## 2. Start the queue
 Run the `bioqueue.py` script in the `BioQueue/worker` folder